 a family-friendly German chain offering up standard fare like Flammkuchen, Nurnberger sausages, pork kncukle and, naturally, imported German beer by the meter.
 Read more

 Paulaner is the most successful German restaurant chain in Shanghai and boasts several grandiose outlets on both sides of the Huangpu.
-All your standard German dishes are available herein.
+All your standard German dishes are available herein as well as ample outdoor seating for when the weather is nice.
 Read more

 This German bierstube remains a popular eatery on Hong Mei Entertainment Street.
 With Hofbrau and Weihenstephaner available of draught, fans of German beer will be able to wet their whiskers, and they also have a varied German menu featuring all your favorite...
 Read more